tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 struct Foo(RefCell<String>);

 let soa = soa![Foo(RefCell::new(String::default()))];
-// Takes ownership of the Foo that `with_ref` created on the stack,
+// Takes ownership of the Foo that with_ref created on the stack,
-// but the soa also still owns that memory. let r = soa.idx(0).with_ref(|x| std::mem::take(x.0.borrow_mut()));
+// but soa also still owns that memory. let r = soa.idx(0).with_ref(|x| mem::take(x.0.borrow_mut()));
 // Double free when r and soa are dropped.
 ```

-In other words, don't forget that a shared reference doesn't always mean an immutable reference, even if it's normally safe to think of them the same.
+Even if it's normally safe to think of a shared reference as an immutable reference, they aren't always the same.
 This is the kind of thing that makes unsafe so hard to get right.
 You have to consider how your code interacts with all of Rust's myriad constructs, and it's easy to overlook some particular case where an errant bit of safe code comes along to ruin your day.

 Sadly, this kills the ability to implement a bunch of traits for SOA slices without some additional effort by the user, since we can't leverage the existing implementations on `T` for equality, ordering, equality, debug printing, or cloning.
 To help the situation, you can use `#[soa_derive(Clone, Debug, ...)]` to add derive implementations for SOA types, but it's not quite the same.
 If your implementations are more complex than simple `derive`s, you'll have you maintain a copy of each for `Soars::Ref` and `Soars::RefMut`.
 I regret having to sacrifice API design to satisfy something of a corner case usage.